-Cost of attendance: 2024-2025 DIRECT COSTS: Expenses that you and your family pay to MIT. \$61,990 In addition to providing cutting-edge research facilities and Tuition: faculty, tuition also provides access to urgent care, mental health visits, and specialist care at MIT Health for no extra cost.
-Please note that additional health insurance through MIT or another insurance plan is required for all students. sites.mit.edu/studentinsuranceoffice/about/mit-ship/ Student This helps to support student clubs, organizations, and life fee: sports and fitness centers.
-Every student has unlimited access to on-campus gyms as well as fitness and wellness classes.
-Housing: \$13,060 All first-year students are required to live on campus.
-While our residence halls and living groups vary in cost, we calculate financial aid based on \$13,060 a year for housing, which covers the cost of the most expensive double room.
-We'll bill you in July for \$6,530 (one semester of the most expensive double room), then adjust it based on your actual housing cost in September.
-If you choose to live in a room that costs more or less than \$13,060 your financial aid will not change.

-INDIRECT COSTS: Items that are not billed through MIT, but are out-of-pocket expenses that you may incur.
+Cost of attendance: 2025-2026 COSTS PAYABLE TO MIT: Expenses that you and your family pay to MIT.
+Tuition: \$64,310 In addition to providing cutting-edge research facilities and faculty, tuition also provides access to urgent care, mental health visits, and specialist care at MIT Health for no extra cost.
+Please note that additional health insurance through MIT or another insurance plan is required for all students. mit.myahpcare.com Student \$420 This helps to support student clubs, organizations, and life fee: sports and fitness centers. \$13,614 All first-year students are required to live on campus.
+Housing: While our residence halls and living groups vary in cost, we calculate financial aid based on \$13,614 a year for housing, which covers the cost of the most expensive double room.
+We'll bill you in July for \$6,807 (one semester of the most expensive double room), then adjust it based on your actual housing cost in September.
+If you choose to live in a room that costs more or less than \$13,614, your financial aid will not change.
+Food: \$7,650 While there are multiple dining plan options, including cooking for yourself, we calculate financial aid based on \$7,650 a year for meals.
+This covers the most expensive meal plan and will stay the same regardless of your actual expenses. studentlife.mit.edu/dining COSTS PAID TO OTHERS: Items that are not billed through MIT, but are out-of-pocket expenses that you may incur.
 The amounts shown are estimates of what you can reasonably expect to spend during the academic year.

-\$7,220 While there are multiple dining plan options, including cooking for yourself, we calculate financial aid based on \$7,220 a year for meals.
-This covers the most expensive meal plan and will stay the same regardless of your actual expenses. studentlife.mit.edu/dining

-Books, course materials, suppl & equipment: \$910 ies MIT estimates \$910 for these expenses, regardless of how much you spend.
-Miscellaneous personal expenses: \$2,374 MIT estimates this amount for expenses such as clothes, laundry, and other bills, regardless of how much you spend.
-Depending upon where you live, your award may also include a transportation allowance.
-TOTAL: \$85,960

-Food:

-HILLIAND TYPES OF AID HILLIAND HILLIAND

-Financial aid is money that is available to you, separate from your parent and student contribution, to help you pay for college.
-It is a grant that does not need to be repaid.
-Other types of aid and funding include federal and state grants, student employment, and outside scholarships.
+Books, course materials, suppli & equipment: \$910 ies MIT estimates \$910 for these expenses, regardless of how much you spend.
+Miscellaneous personal expenses: \$2,436 MIT estimates this amount for expenses such as clothes, laundry, and other bills, regardless of how much you spend.
+You will also receive a travel allowance based upon where you live.
+TOTAL: \$89,340 HILLIAND TYPES OF AID HILLIAND HILLIAND Financial aid is money that is available to you, separate from your parent and student contribution, to help you pay for college.
+At MIT, the most common type of aid is the MIT Scholarship.
+If you receive one, it is a grant that does not need to be repaid.
+Other types of aid and funding include federal and state grants, and outside scholarships.
 We recommend that all students apply for financial aid, even if they think they might not be eligible.
-All students who apply for financial aid are considered for the following three categories of aid.

-MIT SCHOLARSHIPS

-MIT Scholarships are awarded purely based on financial need and come from any combination of our endowment, gifts from MIT alumni and friends, and MIT general funds.

-FIRST YEAR GRANT

-We provide our highest need first-year students a \$2,000 grant to help with extra expenses that come with the transition to college, such as sheets and towels or a warm coat for the winter.
+All students who apply for financial aid are considered for the following categories of aid.
+MIT SCHOLARSHIPS MIT Scholarships are awarded purely based on financial need and come from any combination of our endowment, gifts from MIT alumni and friends, and MIT general funds.
+We provide our highest-need first-year students a \$2,000 grant to help with extra expenses that come with the transition to college, such as sheets and towels or a warm coat for the winter.
 The First Year Grant is divided equally between the fall and spring semesters and is for first-year students only.

-FEDERAL AND STATE GRANTS

-If eligible, you'll automatically be awarded the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, the Iraq and Afghanistan Service Grants, and/or meritand need-based scholarships and grants from your state.
+FIRST YEAR GRANT FEDERAL AND STATE GRANTS If eligible, you'll automatically be offered the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, the Iraq and Afghanistan Service Grants, and/or meritand need-based scholarships and grants from your state.

+Students with a \$0 parent contribution are eligible to receive a new laptop-at no cost-to use during their time as an undergraduate at MIT.
+Details are provided after you enroll.

+MIT COMPUTER ACCESS PROGRAM